 - Isabelle Adjani in One Deadly Summer/L’Ete Meurtrier (1983)

-This extremely beauteous French actress is my all time favorite, as her ability to ransack the deepest and most flexuous layers of her psyche feels unsurpassable.
-Her sapphirine irides perfectly assorted with her wild chestnut curls create an almost unassailable impression of nescient and erotic naivety at the beginning of L’ete Meurtrier.
+This extremely beauteous French actress is my all time favourite, as her ability to ransack the deepest and most flexuous layers of her psyche feels unsurpassable.
+Her sapphirine irides, perfectly assorted with her wild chestnut curls, create an almost unassailable impression of nescient and erotic naivety at the beginning of L’ete Meurtrier.
 As the film progresses, the ingenious intricacy of her disturbing intentions is unreeled, and tragedy gradually satiates the atmosphere.
 The intriguing scene between Elle and her mother is monumental, and the denouement quite resonates with the title of this remarkable and truly unforgettable pellicle.

 - Meryl Streep in Sophie’s Choice (1982)

 She is widely renowned and highly praised for her chameleonic capacity to emulate the most diverse personages, and she totally deserves it.
 Meryl Streep’s non-American accent in Sophie’s Choice is above impressive, the apparent submissiveness of her behavior irreproachable, and her raw despair could not be more believable.
 This film deserves to be watched even solely for the contrast of sceneries, but its veritable merit does lie in the puzzle pieces Sophie unwillingly collects, the ones that eventually lead her to her double choice.
 A picture show that illustrates how circumstances dictate our destinies, yet above it, how we can actually hold the fortitude to select the alternative that reverberates best with our inner structure.